Alice M. Hayes: Biography

 Alice Hayes was a seasoned traveller, accompanying her husband on his many trips across the world.
 She became skilled at breaking-in horses and, at her husband's demonstrations of horse training techniques, often rode the fiercest of horses that had been rejected as untrainable by tougher men.
 In Calcutta, India, Hayes rode a mountain zebra that her husband had broken-in.
 She recalled the animal as being a fierce kicker and sensitive to any touch on his ears.
-She noted that it was impossible to rein in because of his thick neck and small dewlap and, though she admired the zebra's "seal-like" skin, regarded him as "too neck-strong to make a pleasant mount for a lady".
+She noted that it was impossible to rein in because "he had a neck like a bull" and, though she admired the zebra's "seal-like" skin, regarded him as "too neck-strong to make a pleasant mount for a lady".
 She thought that she was the first woman to have ridden a mountain zebra.

 Hayes wrote The Horsewoman in 1893 which focussed on explaining the traditional sidesaddle riding technique to ladies.
 The work became popular again in the early 21st century as there was a revival of interest in the technique.
 Hayes acknowledged that the technique had disadvantages when compared to the men's cross saddle position, in that a rider in sidesaddle is less able to exert control over the horse and is in greater danger if the horse rears.
 However, she still believed that the technique was the only proper one for a woman and that those who supported the cross saddle position for women were "either mad or wholly ignorant" as Hayes considered the position to be "most ungraceful" for ladies.
 Hayes instructed women at Ward's Riding School in Brompton Road, London.
 Her approach was to initially focus on posture alone, with an instructor controlling the horse.
 She had pupils clad in bloomers and tunics, so she could observe their leg positions.
 This approach allowed the pupil to experience horse jumping as early as their second lesson and was praised in Queen magazine as providing results "in so short a space of time".